Advanced Studies, Leadership, and Policy

 No, the degree that is earned is the same degree earned by all students pursuing the Master of Education degree at Morgan.
 Morgan State University is one of only four public, Carnegie-classified Master's Research Institutions in the State of Maryland offering a dedicated, world-class faculty and an ethnically, culturally, and socioeconomically diverse student body.

 Is there help available online from Morgan State University in case I run into technical problems?

 For technical support students contact Technology Services.
-For other frequently asked questions regarding the Help Desk, Email, Passwords, WEBSIS, Blackboard, the Network or Computer Labs, contact the Help Desk at 443-885-4357.
+For other frequently asked questions regarding the Help Desk, Email, Passwords, WEBSIS, Canvas, the Network or Computer Labs, contact the Help Desk at 443-885-4357.

 Who teaches the online courses?

 Courses are taught by subject-matter experts and full-time faculty members are Quality Matters certified.
 All faculty teaching in the program, whether full-time or adjunct, hold terminal degrees (doctorates) in their areas of expertise.

 Is the online option only for U.S. residents and U.S. citizens?

 MSU has students from around the world in our online education programs.